Police believe the gunman who killed UnitedHealthcare's CEO left NYC on a bus after the shooting

 Once in New York, he appeared to pay with cash in any establishment where he was captured on camera, the official said.

 Investigators have tested a discarded water bottle and protein bar wrapper in a hunt for his DNA.
-They also were trying to obtain additional information from a cellphone recovered from a pedestrian plaza where the gunman fled after shooting Thompson outside his company's annual investor conference at a hotel just blocks from Radio City Music Hall and Rockefeller Center.
+They also were trying to obtain additional information from a cellphone found along the gunman's escape route.

 Surveillance images from the shooting show the man wearing a hooded jacket and a mask that concealed most of his face — a look that would not have attracted attention on a chilly morning.